keepthrifty/keepthrifty.github.io/_posts/2016-03-14-soda-for-retirement.md

 This post isn't really about soda - it's about the big power of small changes in your financial habits.

-With that in mind, I ask you this:
+Knowing what kind of impact small changes can have on long-term finances, here's the question for you:

-_What is one recurring expense that you could really live without now that you know what kind of impact it can have on your long-term finances?_
+_What is one recurring expense that you could really live without?_

 [Tweet me][tweet-me], comment below, or email me at chris (at) keepthrifty.com - I'd love to hear from you and cheer you on!